zounathan/ctf/pwn_tips/Heap_overflow/heap_skills.md

 /* p1 is in unsorted bin and fast bin */ free(p1);
 ```

+# Tcache Tricks
+## tcache poisoning
+* Similar with the fastbin attack.
+Rewrite the next(fd) of the chunk.
+* Don't need construct fake chunk.
+* Don't check the chunk size.

+## tcache duplication
+* Similar with the fastbin duplication.
+Double free bin.
+* Don't check whether the chunk to be freed at top of the list.

+## tcache perthread corruption
+* Control the `tcache_perthread_struct`.
+Rewrite the `tcache_entry` in the struct.

+## tcache house of spirit
+Similar with house of spirit.

 # unlink
 Exploiting free on a corrupted chunk to get arbitrary write.